 The College operates a strict no refund policy.
 However, fees will be refunded in full if the College finds it necessary to cancel your course.

-Currently all EU students on full-time Higher Education courses at UK institutions are eligible to apply to the Student Loans Company for financial support.
-This can be fees only, or can also include a maintenance loan as well.
+Currently, all EU and UK students on Full-time Higher Education courses at UK institutions are eligible to apply to the Student Loans Company for financial support.
+This can be fees only or can include a maintenance loan as well.
 Full details can be found at The Student Loans Company

 Disabled Students' Allowances (DSAs): Disabled Students' Allowances (DSAs) provide extra financial help if you want to study a Higher Education course and have a disability, ongoing health condition, mental health condition or specific learning difficulty like dyslexia.
 Full details can be found at the Direct gov website.

 If you are intending to apply for DSA and/or have Additional Learning Support needs, please discuss this with the College as soon as possible.